-Proactively “From the Sea”; leveraging the littoral best practices for a paradigm breaking six-sigma best business case to synergize a consistent design in the global commons, rightsizing the core values supporting our mission statement via the 5-vector model through cultural diversity.
+Proactively “From the Sea”; an agent of change leveraging the littoral best practices for a paradigm breaking six-sigma best business case to synergize a consistent design in the global commons, rightsizing the core values supporting our mission statement via the 5-vector model through cultural diversity.

 In 1906, W.J.
 McGee, Director of the St. Louis Public museum, published one of the most detailed and graphic descriptions of the ravages of extreme dehydration ever recorded.
 McGee's account was based on the experiences of Pablo Valencia, a forty-year-old sailor-turned-prospector, who survived almost seven days in the Arizona desert without water....Nuff said.

 Saliva becomes thick and foul-tasting; the tongue clings irritatingly to the teeth and the roof of the mouth ....
 A lump seems to form in the throat ... severe pain is felt in the head and neck.
 The face feels full due to the shrinking of the skin.
 Hearing is affected, and many people begin to hallucinate... [then come] the agonies of a mouth that has ceased to generate saliva.
 The tongue hardens into what McGee describes as "a senseless weight, swinging on the still-soft root and striking foreignly against the teeth."
 Speech becomes impossible, although sufferers have been known to moan and bellow.

 Next is the "blood sweats" phase, involving "a progressive mummification of the initially living body."
 The tongue swells to such proportions that it squeezes past the jaws.
 The eyelids crack and the eyeballs begin to weep tears of blood.
 The throat is so swollen that breathing becomes difficult, creating an incongruous yet terrifying